Traffic-MoE: A Sparse Foundation Model for Network Traffic Security Analysis: Experiment Evaluation

 \subsubsection{Evaluation Metrics}

 Given the inherent long-tail distribution and class imbalance in network traffic, standard accuracy is insufficient for objective evaluation.
 We therefore adopt a multi-dimensional evaluation protocol.
 For evaluating general performance, we select Macro-Precision (M-PR), Macro-Recall (M-RC), and Macro-F1 Score (M-F1) as core metrics.
 By calculating performance independently for each class before averaging, these macro-metrics treat minority classes (\eg emerging threats) and majority classes equally, preventing results from being biased by high-volume benign traffic.
 For evaluating security effectiveness, we specifically report the False Negative Rate (FNR) and False Positive Rate (FPR).
 These metrics are critical for assessing the operational risks of the model, quantifying the trade-off between missed threats and false alarms in real-world deployments.
-Please refer to Appendix~\ref{app:metric} for the formal definitions of these evaluation metrics.